bkryza/clang-uml/README.md

 YAML configuration files.
 The main idea behind the project is to easily maintain up-to-date diagrams within a code-base or document legacy code.
-The configuration file or files for `clang-uml` define the type and contents of each generated diagram.
+The configuration file or files for `clang-uml` define the types and contents of each generated diagram.
 The diagrams can be generated in [PlantUML](https://plantuml.com) and JSON formats.

-`clang-uml` currently supports C++ up to version 17 and partial support for C++ 20.
+`clang-uml` currently supports C++ up to version 17 with partial support for C++ 20.

 Full documentation can be found [here](./docs/README.md).